Jessie Fleming: College career

 As a senior, Fleming played in a defensive midfield role, finishing the season with 3 goals and 4 assists in 22 appearances, for a total of 10 points.
 She was chosen as one of three finalists for the Hermann Trophy and one of four finalists for the Honda Sports Award.
 She was also one of ten finalists for the Senior CLASS Award.

 She graduated from UCLA in 2021, with a major in materials engineering and a minor in environmental science.
+Fleming has since said that balancing the demands of varsity soccer with the rigour of an engineering degree was "extremely difficult," describing an ongoing struggle to give either pursuit her full effort at once, but that she remains grateful to have completed the degree and hopes to explore that side of herself further after retiring from playing.

 Club career

 Chelsea

-On July 22, 2020, Fleming signed for FA WSL champions Chelsea on a three-year deal.
+On July 22, 2020, Fleming signed for FA WSL champions Chelsea on a three-year deal, her first professional contract.
+Fleming has said she was drawn by her fascination with European football culture, though she "didn't feel overwhelmingly like, 'Oh, I'm ready for this'" at the time, and has described her recurring self-doubt as both a weakness and a strength that has driven her to prepare more thoroughly than some of her peers.
 On August 29, she made her debut for the Blues as a substitute against Manchester City in the 2020 FA Community Shield at Wembley.
 On December 9, she made her UEFA Champions League debut in a 5–0 away win over Benfica.
 She made her first start against the same opposition a week later, and helped her team to a 3–0 victory at Kingsmeadow.
 On January 27, 2021, she made her first league start in a 4–0 away win over Aston Villa at Banks's Stadium.
 On March 14, she played the full 90 minutes as the Blues won the 2021 FA League Cup Final against Bristol City at Vicarage Road.
 In her first season at Chelsea, she made a total of 26 appearances across all competitions and won the 2020–21 FA WSL title.
 She was an unused substitute in the 2021 Champions League Final, where Chelsea were defeated by Barcelona.
 Fleming would later cite the transition to the professional scene as a challenge, in particular the need to raise her game in order to vie for playing time.